arapat/spinoza/README.md

 # Spinoza

-This a front-end user interface for a machine learning research project over massive data set.
+This is a front-end user interface for a machine learning research project on analyzing large amounts of Twitter data.